screensavers-club/argos-docs/docs/user-manual/performers/6-lens-setup.md

 ---

-Lock the dial in place by tightening the **extended knob** found 1 level before the dial **(see the blue arrow in the reference image)**.
+Lock the dial in place by tightening the **extended pin** found 1 level before the dial (see the **cyan arrow** labelled **""Pin that LOCKS FOCUS** in the reference image)

 :::tip Note
-If you find it hard to adjust the dial, try loosening the extended knob and try again.
+If you find it hard to adjust the dial, **try loosening the extended knob and try again.**
 :::

 ---

 :::warning Warning
-Never loosen the camera lens for the sake of focusing as the lens may fall out of the device, causing damage.
+Never loosen the camera lens from the camera module for the sake of focusing as the lens may fall out of the device, causing damage.
 :::

+### Troubleshooting camera lens

+If you encounter any issues with the camera lens, please go to the [Troubleshooting Camera Lens page](/docs/user-manual/performers/troubleshooting/camera/unable-to-rotate-camera-lens) to read more.